Def FX: History

-Post break up and reunions
+Post-break-up and reunions

-Fiona Horne followed her stint with Def FX with musical releases 'Shut Up and Kiss Me' with Paul McDermott and a solo single "Let's Go Out Tonight" (both achieving chart success) before subsequently become a writer, with 11 books, including two autobiographies and guides to her practising of Wiccan rituals.
-She is an actor, as well as a performer in reality television as both host and contestant; she used to appear on the Hamish and Andy radio programme.
+Fiona Horne followed Def FX with musical releases 'Shut Up and Kiss Me' with Paul McDermott and a solo single "Let's Go Out Tonight" (both achieving chart success) before subsequently become a writer, with 15 books including one autobiography, and two oracle decks.
+Her books explore the subject of Modern Witchcraft.
+She is an actress, as well as a performer in reality television as both host and contestant; she used to appear on the Hamish and Andy radio programme.
 In March 2007 Horne released her first solo CD, Witch Web, based on her spiritual practice.

 Sean Lowry completed his Ph.D in 2003 at the University of Sydney.
 Lowry is now an academic, writer and visual artist.
-Sean Fonti formed Primary with brother Jamie Fonti also from Caligula and vocalist, Connie Mitchell.
+Sean Fonti formed Primary with brother Jamie Fonti, also from Caligula, and vocalist Connie Mitchell.

 With Horne and Basha as the sole original members, Def FX reunited and embarked on a national tour in May–June 2012, performing in east coast state capitals.
 Joining the pair were electronic musician Ant Banister (Clan Analogue) on keyboard and vocals and Wiley Cochrane on guitar, as well as an appearance by Jesse Basha (son of bassist Martyn Basha).
 From October to November 2013 they reformed again to play shows in Adelaide, Melbourne, Newcastle, Sydney and Brisbane.
+More recently in 2019 they reformed again for a sold out east coast Australia tour, with new Bassist from bands, Sounds Like Winter, True Love Choas, Sian(FTB) Wiliams, In 2023, they reformed for another east coast tour.

+Horne formed rock band SEAWITCH, playing guitar, singing and as songwriter in 2020, with former Hellmenn guitarist Dave Hopkins.
+SEAWITCH released five videos in two years, one self-titled EP and their debut album, Well of Spells, released on the Cheersquad Label on 30 October 2022 debuted at Number 2 on the AIR Record Chart.